Bhushanb333/CKA-Sample-Question/README.md

     export now="--grace-period 0 --force"
     ```

 The course also provides a browser terminal.
-The following questions will give you an idea of CKA.
+Practicing above question set will give you an idea of CKA.

 ## For Additional Practice Use below platform